EUV lithography: Tool

-An EUV tool (EUV photolithography machine) has a laser-driven tin (Sn) plasma light source, reflective optics comprising multilayer mirrors, contained within a hydrogen gas ambient.
-The hydrogen is used to keep the EUV collector mirror, as the first mirror collecting EUV emitted over a large range in angle (~2π sr) from the Sn plasma, in the source free of Sn deposition.
-Specifically, the hydrogen buffer gas in the EUV source chamber or vessel decelerates or possibly pushes back Sn ions and Sn debris traveling toward the EUV collector (collector protection) and enable a chemical reaction of Sn(s) + 4H(g) -> SnH4(g) to remove Sn deposition on the collector in the form of SnH4 gas (collector reflectivity restoration).
+An EUV tool (EUV photolithography machine) has a laser-driven tin plasma light source, reflective optics comprising multilayer mirrors, contained within a hydrogen gas ambient.
+The hydrogen is used to keep the EUV collector mirror, as the first mirror collecting EUV emitted over a large range in angle (~2π sr) from the tin plasma, in the source free of tin deposition.
+Specifically, the hydrogen buffer gas in the EUV source chamber or vessel decelerates or possibly pushes back tin ions and tin debris traveling toward the EUV collector (collector protection) and enable a chemical reaction of Sn(s) + 4H(g) -> SnH4(g) to remove tin deposition on the collector in the form of SnH4 or stannane gas (collector reflectivity restoration).

 EUVL is a significant departure from the deep-ultraviolet lithography standard.
 All matter absorbs EUV radiation.
 Hence, EUV lithography requires vacuum.
 All optical elements, including the photomask, must use defect-free molybdenum/silicon (Mo/Si) multilayers (consisting of 50 Mo/Si bilayers, which have a theoretical reflectivity limit at 13.5 nm of ~75%) that act to reflect light by means of interlayer wave interference; any one of these mirrors absorb around 30% of the incident light, so the mirror temperature control is important.

-EUVL systems, as of 2002-2009, contain at least two condenser multilayer mirrors, six projection multilayer mirrors and a multilayer object (mask).
+EUVL systems, as of 2002–2009, contain at least two condenser multilayer mirrors, six projection multilayer mirrors and a multilayer object (mask).
 Since the mirrors absorb 96% of the EUV light, the ideal EUV source needs to be much brighter than its predecessors.
 EUV source development has focused on plasmas generated by laser or discharge pulses.
 The mirror responsible for collecting the light is directly exposed to the plasma and is vulnerable to damage from high-energy ions and other debris such as tin droplets, which require the costly collector mirror to be replaced every year.